 Many of us ride Mexico regularly.
 We love her people, her culture, her landscape, her food, her customs and often those things you just can't put your finger on.
 Most of us comment on how "safe" we feel once we cross the border out of the US of A and enter Mexico.
 There are some of us who only ride a couple of hundred kilometers inside the border, see a few things, and come home after a few days.
 Some, like Sjoerd, plot extensive routes inside Mexico and keep a history of off-the-beaten-path travels on a well worn map (he showed it to me at Casa Tricepilot).
 A lot of us have favorite areas of Mexico.
 Some of our current favs is the area surrounding Durango where SR lives, the area in and around Veracruz where MikeMike lives, and many of us enjoying my personal favorite part of Mexico, Oaxaca.

-Participation in the Is Mexico Safe thread is not a stamp that those who regularly post here believe Mexico is without issues.
+Participation in this thread is not a stamp that those who regularly post here believe Mexico is without issues.
 Regular riders believe the risks can be managed and they press on.
 I have personally posted stories and follow-up commentary on those who have encountered danger in Mexico.
-I recently posted the letter to the editor of BMW ON magazine regarding the robbery near El Fuerte experience by Tope_Stomper and her riding partners.
+I posted the letter to the editor of BMW ON magazine regarding the robbery near El Fuerte experienced by Tope_Stomper and her riding partners.
 The more we share these actual, credible experiences the more data points we have to use to make our go/no-go decisions and to adjust our habits and practices on the motorcycle should we decide to press on.
 Based upon her report, for example, several riders reengergized their practice of spreading money around their bikes and once again committed to carrying a "throw-away" wallet.
 Stories like hers have a definite home here in this thread.
 Also welcome is commentary by anyone who takes in such stories and changes their attitude about riding to Mexico.

 It is true that most of the posts here in this thread are by frequent Mexico riders.
 Out of that association a bond has grown and we look forward to hanging out at the "bar" so to speak and having a virtual coffee or beer together.
 And from that, many of us have met via this thread and have gone "downrange" across the Rio Bravo and gone exploring Mexico together.
 These days, what we often like to do is point the bike towards an expat's house in Mexico and go and enjoy their hospitality and share in the discoveries they've made and go meet and enjoy the friendship of their neighbors.
 We often meet here in virtual space to shoot the breeze, have a laugh, and do what most regulars do on all threads that have legs on ADV.

 Don't think that all the while, we're not keeping an eye ourselves on the news, the State Department warnings, intel from those living inside the country, and sending PMs to each other with "what do you think?"
 We keep in mind what we read from everyone here who post "this happened to me" stories.
+What is most useful, IMHO, are the local reports.
+Not the media, but stories and impressions of those who live in Mexico, who ride there frequently, and who can see past the media layering.

 Appendix A: Insurance for Mexico.